Density-Based Algorithms for Corruption-Robust Contextual Search and Convex Optimization: Introduction

-The matching (up to $\log d$) upper and lower bounds in Table~\ref{table:contextual-search} indicate that the noiseless version of the problem is very well understood.
-However, a lot of questions remain when the feedback is perturbed by some type of noise (as is often the case in practical settings).
-In the noisy model, the target value $\yst_t = \dot{u_t}{\thetast}$ is perturbed to $\yst_t = \dot{u_t}{\thetast} + z_t$.
-Most of the literature thus far has focused on stochastic noise models \citep{nazerzadeh2016,cohen2016feature,javanmard2017perishability,shah2019semi,liu21,xu2021logarithmic,xu2022towards}.
+The matching (up to $\log d$) upper and lower bounds in Table~\ref{table:contextual-search} indicate that the noise-free version of the problem is well understood.
+Beyond the classic setting, however, a lot of questions remain when the feedback that the learner receives is perturbed by some type of noise (as is often the case in practical settings), i.e., the target value $\yst_t = \dot{u_t}{\thetast}$ is perturbed to $\yst_t = \dot{u_t}{\thetast} + z_t$, where $z_t$ is a random variable modeling the added noise.
+Most of the literature thus far has focused on stochastic noise models \citep{nazerzadeh2016,cohen2016feature,javanmard2017perishability,shah2019semi,liu21,xu2021logarithmic,xu2022towards}, i.e., where $z_t$ is drawn from some prespecified distribution.